juergenweb/FrontendComments/README.md

 The information about the individual configuration settings can be found right next to the corresponding configuration field.

 ## Is this a copy of the Comments Fieldtype by Ryan?
 No, it's not.
-This module runs on its own codebase and has not been copied from Ryans module.
-I just looked at the features he offers in his module to get an idea of what might be useful or not.
+This module runs on its own codebase and has not been copied from Ryan's module.
+I just looked at the features he offers in his module to get an idea of what might be useful.
 This module offers many more configuration settings and features than the original module, so it is not a copy.

 ## Installation and Quick-start guide
 1. First of all, you need to download and install the FrontendForms module from the [module directory](https://processwire.com/modules/frontend-forms/) if you have not installed it.
 2. After that, download and extract this module and put the folder inside site/modules.
 Be aware that the folder name must be FrontendComments and not FrontendComments-main or FrontendComments-master.
-GitHub adds this appendix by default.
-So be aware to remove it before you put the folder inside the module folder.
+GitHub adds this suffix by default, so make sure to remove it before you put the folder inside the modules folder.
-2. Login to your admin area and refresh all modules.
+3. Login to your admin area and refresh all modules.
-3. Find this module and install it.
+4. Find this module and install it.
-4. Then you need to create your first comment field and name it fe "comments".
+5. Then you need to create your first comment field and name it e.g. "comments".
-5. Once you've created this comment field, you can change some configuration settings in the "Details" tab of the field, if necessary.
+6. Once you've created this comment field, you can change some configuration settings in the "Details" tab of the field, if necessary.
 The only value that needs to be entered is the email address of at least one moderator.
 This is mandatory.
-6. As the next step add this field to a template.
+7. As the next step, add this field to a template.
-7. JavaScript and CSS file for the frontend will be added automatically - you don't have to take care about it.
+8. The JavaScript and CSS files for the frontend will be added automatically - you don't have to take care of that yourself.
-8. To output the comment form and the comment list on the frontend you have to add fe. "*echo $page->comments->render()*" to the frontend template ("comments" is the name of your comment field in this case).
-Take a look at the following output methods below.
+9. To output the comment form and the comment list on the frontend, you have to add e.g. "*echo $page->comments->render()*" to the frontend template ("comments" is the name of your comment field in this case).
+Take a look at the following output methods.

 ### Simple direct output with "echo"
 If you want to use the global settings you only need to use the render() method.
 In this case, the comments field name is "mycomments".
 Please replace it with your comment field name.